ProtoShotXAI: Using Prototypical Few-Shot Architecture for Explainable AI: Experiments

-For each trained network, ProtoShotXAI demonstrates consistent positive features (red) for the tank attributions around barrel/treads and negative features (blue) in the region of the french bulldog (see Figure \ref{fig:ImageNet_feature_attribution}).
+For each trained network and each example image, ProtoShotXAI demonstrates consistent positive features (red) on the class of interest negative features (blue) on the counter class.
+For example, ProtoShotXAI demonstrates consistent positive features for the tank attributions around barrel/treads and negative features in the region of the french bulldog (see Figure \ref{fig:ImageNet_feature_attribution}).
 For the french bulldog attributions, ProtoShotXAI has positive responses around the face and negative responses scattered throughout the tank.
 All methods appear to have inconsistencies w.r.t attribution and class (e.g., some positive feature attributions on the tank for the french bulldog class); however, the response of ProtoShotXAI is more spatially consistent throughout.
-Expected Gradients is the closest to ProtoShotXAI for the VGG16 class with more ``incorrect'' positive features on the tank for the french bulldog class.
+Grad-SHAP is the closest to ProtoShotXAI for the VGG16 class with more ``incorrect'' positive features on the tank for the french bulldog class.
 Additionally, Expected Gradient's dot-like appearance on ResNet50 is from the method's use of deeper convolutional layers that partition the image into low-resolution spatial features.
 In contrast, the other gradient method, Grad-CAM, has a more blurred appearance and only identifies positive features of interest.
 The blurred appearance causes background regions to be positively indicated as feature attributions as well.
 LIME does not have the same issue of positively indicated feature attributions due to a segmentation algorithm that causes very defined region edges; however, LIME also segments large regions inconsistently, such as the positive feature attributions around the french bulldog's feet w.r.t the tank class.

 ResNet50 with Stylized-ImageNet is unique to this experiment because it is the only network trained with the modified ImageNet dataset meant to remove the network's texture bias while maintaining the shape bias.
 We expected to see different network responses that indicate isolation of feature boundaries rather than regions, and unfortunately, this behavior was not explicitly observed.
 The feature attribution maps for ResNet50 trained with Stylized-ImageNet are drastically different from ResNet50 trained with the original ImageNet but it is inconclusive to argue that any XAI feature attribution methods show evidence of a shape bias.
 Although considered out of scope for this work, our XAI results warrant further investigation to determine if ResNet50 (trained with Stylized-ImageNet) has learned some complex features other than explicit shapes, such as the underlying textures from the stylized transformation.